General information and occurrence

 Quartz (SiO2) is, next to feldspar, the most common mineral.
 It is an important rock-forming mineral, being one of the main components of the majority of granites and other igneous rocks.
 Under conditions favorable for the crystallization, such as voids in rocks, it forms sharp-pointed hexagonal long and slender crystals which are widely used as a popular ornamental stone and also a gemstone in jewellery.
 Depending on an admixture of coloring oxides, several varieties of these gemstones are differentiated: clear and colorless rock crystal, yellow to orange citrine, pink to rose pink quartz, purple to violet amethyst, brown to gray smoky quartz and black morion.

 Quartz also forms veins and lenses in metamorphic and igneous rocks.
-Quartz vein deposits originate in the result the of the hydrothermal activity as an infill of open fissures and fractures cutting a given rock massif.
+The vein quartz deposits originate in the result the of the hydrothermal activity as an infill of open fissures and fractures cutting a given rock massif.
 The quartz infills are characterized by a high content of silica (SiO2) and a low content of coloring oxides (Fe2O3 and TiO2).

 The Table 1 presents resources and the current state of the exploration and development of vein quartz deposits.